opentargets/platform-etl-backend/README.md

 }
 ```

+### Using Dataproc workflows

+Once [PIS](https://github.com/opentargets/platform-input-support) has provided all of the necessary inputs, update the
+configuration files to make use of the new inputs.
+Create two input files, one using `parquet` as the output format, and
+one using `json`.
+Consult `opentargets-pre-data-releases/22.02.3/` for reference.

+If there have been any changes to the ETL create new jars for the literature and ETL project and push them to google
+storage.

+Run the worksheet `./dataproc/workflow-etl.sc` which will create a cluster, run all steps and then destroy the cluster.

 ## Step dependencies

 Considering only the inputs/outputs of the ETL there are component diagrams available in the 'documentation'